Spencer Bailey

-Spencer Bailey (born August 18, 1985) is an American writer, editor, and journalist.
+Spencer Bailey (born August 18, 1985) is an American writer, editor, journalist, cultural commentator, and podcast host.
 He has written at length about architecture, art, culture, and design, among other subjects.

 Early life

 Bailey was born and raised in Denver, Colorado.

 United Airlines Flight 232

 On July 19, 1989, a month before his fourth birthday, Bailey survived the crash landing of United Airlines Flight 232 in Sioux City, Iowa.
-His brother Brandon also survived the crash, but their mother, Frances, was one of the 111 passengers who died.
+His brother Brandon also survived the crash, but their mother, Frances, was one of the 112 passengers who died.
 Bailey's brother Trent and their father, Brownell, were not on the plane.
 Bailey is the subject of a famous photograph by Gary Anderson showing Lt.
 Colonel Dennis Nielsen carrying him to safety.
 A statue based on the picture is part of the Flight 232 Memorial in Sioux City's riverfront development.

 Education

 Bailey graduated from Pomfret School in Pomfret, Connecticut, in 2004.
 He received a B.A. in English from Dickinson College in Carlisle, Pennsylvania, in 2008 and an M.S. in journalism from Columbia University Graduate School of Journalism in 2010.
+He wrote his Dickinson College thesis about Philip Larkin as a jazz poet.

 In 2009, he was a student in a fiction-writing seminar taught by Gordon Lish.